-The theme for this year is WEIRD AND WONDERFUL
+The theme for this year is FIRE AND ICE

-- AN IMAGINARY ANIMAL made predominately from NATURAL plant material.
+- 1001 AN IMAGINARY ANIMAL made predominately from NATURAL plant material.
 Vegetables, fruit, seeds, nuts, etc. can be used.
 NOT to be painted.
-No pasta.

-7 years and under. - 1002 A WITCHES or WIZARDS GARDEN ON A DINNER PLATE.
+NO pasta.
+7 years and under. - 1002 A FROZEN GARDEN ON A DINNER PLATE.
 Must be made up by the exhibitor in the tent.

-7 years and under. - A BUG made from predominantly any natural plant material.
+11 years and under.

+- A DRAGON made from predominantly any natural plant material.
 Vegetables, fruit, seeds, nuts, etc. can be used.
 Some extra craft items can be used to enhance your exhibit.
 NOT to be painted.
 NO pasta.
-17 years and under. - AN ENCHANTED GARDEN ON A DINNER PLATE.
-Must be made up by the exhibitor in the tent.
-17 years and under. - 1005 A TROLL'S SUPPER ON A TRAY.
-Any accessories can be used.
+17 years and under. - 1004 A FIREMAN'S SUPPER ON ATRAY.
 17 years and under.